mcrdjr/Selenium/README.md

 and run npm update to update the node modules

 Please email me any comments, critiques, etc.
-I really need help with uploading this mess to Heroku so I don;t have to manually run the job -
+I really need help with uploading this mess to Heroku so I don't have to manually run the job -